-- a) \$675,000, if the entity generates up to \$1,500,000 of profit before tax in a 12-month period after the acquisition date or - b) \$1,125,000, if the entity generates \$1,500,000 or more of profit before tax in a 12-month period after the acquisition date
+- a) \$675,000, if the entity generates up to \$1,500,000 of profit before tax in a 12-month period after the acquisition date Or - b) \$1,125,000, if the entity generates \$1,500,000 or more of profit before tax in a 12-month period after the acquisition date

 As at the acquisition date, the fair value of the contingent consideration was estimated to be \$714,000.
-The fair value is determined using the DCF method.
+The contingent consideration is classified as other financial liability (see [Note 21.2](#)).

-As at 31 December 2020, the key performance indicators of Extinguishers Limited show that it is highly probable that the target will be achieved due to a significant expansion of the business and the synergies realised.
-The fair value of the contingent consideration determined at 31 December 2020 reflects this development, amongst other factors and a re-measurement charge has been recognised through profit or loss.
+As at 31 December 2024, the key performance indicators of Extinguishers Limited show that it is highly probable that the target will be achieved due to a significant expansion of the business and the synergies realised.
+The fair value of the contingent consideration determined at 31 December 2024 reflects this development, among other factors and a re-measurement charge has been recognised through profit or loss.